auth0/docs/articles/best-practices/rules.md

 #### Redirection

-There are times where it is important to collect information from a user as part of a login flow.
-You could, of course, let the application deal with whatever additional information collection is necessary, but that can be painful for situations where there are many applications and you want a centralized service to manage that, or if you are using a SPA and you want to prevent the user from getting an access token under certain conditions.
+It may not be practical to collect information from a user as part of a login flow in situations where there are many applications and you want a centralized service to manage that, or if you are using a SPA and you want to prevent the user from getting an access token under certain conditions.
 In these cases, having a centralized way to collect information or provide a challenge to a user is necessary.

 Auth0 allows you to redirect the user to any URL where you can collect information from that user and then return the user to the `/continue` endpoint where they can complete the original `/authorize` request that triggered the redirect.
 This is a powerful capability, and depending on the use case, the impact of doing it wrong can be anywhere from innocuous to leaving a security vulnerability in the application.
 As such, it is important to ensure that this is done correctly.